Performance-based design brief / fire engineering brief consultation

-An applicant should consult with Fire and Rescue NSW (FRNSW) as a stakeholder in the performance-based design brief (PBDB) / fire engineering brief (FEB) process.
+An applicant is required to consult with Fire and Rescue NSW (FRNSW) as a stakeholder in the performance-based design brief (PBDB).

-When a development proposes to incorporate a fire engineered solution or performance solution related to fire safety, whether a building design having a performance solution in accordance with the National Construction Code (NCC) Volume 1 (Class 2 to 9 buildings) or other infrastructure where building codes are not applicable, FRNSW should be engaged in the PBDB/FEB process as a stakeholder.
+When a development proposes to incorporate performance-based design for any fire safety requirement, whether a building design having a performance solution in accordance with the National Construction Code (NCC) Volume 1 (Class 2 to 9 buildings) or other infrastructure where building codes are not applicable, FRNSW must be engaged in the PBDB process as a stakeholder.

-FRNSW will notify the applicant within 10 working days if comments will be provided or not.
-If being provided, FRNSW will endeavour to provide a response to the FEBQ to the applicant within 28 working days after the document receipt date.
+For consultations under section 26 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021, FRNSW will notify the person who developed the PBDB (i.e. the applicant) and the building owner within 10 working days if comments will be provided or not.
+If being provided, FRNSW will endeavour to provide a response within 20 working days after the request was made (i.e. the document receipt date).

 Forms